Contributing writer for Wake Up World

 Tai Chi is one of the most efficient forms of self-development, for healing, for strengthening, for consciousness expansion, and potentiation in total.
 The Tai Chi Pill is a Tai Chi potion made up of paradigm motions and notions.
 Relax and enjoy.

 The placebo effect is the ability for consciousness triggers to cause healing processes.
-A recent study, the first of its kind, studied the placebo effect in a new way.
+A recent study by Harvard University’s Beth Israel Deaconess Medical Center, the first study of its kind, examined the placebo effect in a new way.
 The study was focused not on a particular medicine with a placebo sugar pill included alongside, but a placebo pill specifically.
 The 2009 study concerned those suffering from irritable bowel syndrome.
 Some of the participants, to their surprise, received a pill bottle on which was clearly marked PLACEBO.
 The placebo experiment, instead of noting that the trigger takes place with the belief of the participants that they were ingesting medicine, instead informed the participants that what they were taking had no active ingredients.

-The results of the Harvard University (Beth Israel Deaconess Medical Center) found that even when participants knew they were ingesting a placebo pill it still helped their symptoms.
+The results of the study found that even when participants knew they were ingesting a placebo pill it still helped their symptoms.
 In fact, the placebo pills that were known to be made up of no active ingredients had similar healing effects of two IBS medications used at the time.

 This and other studies found that the color of the pill impacted its effect, white kills pain better, blue sedates better.
 Further evidence indicated the manner in which the physician carried himself was of pinnacle importance.
 The more caring physicians equated to more healing effectiveness of the placebo pills.